Biden is getting endorsements from 3 abortion rights groups as Democrats bank on the issue in 2024

-WASHINGTON -- President Joe Biden is banking on reproductive rights to be a galvanizing issue for voters in the 2024 presidential election as he collects a trio of top-level endorsements and hosts a rally Friday to mark the approaching anniversary of the Supreme Court decision overturning federal abortion protections.
+WASHINGTON -- President Joe Biden is banking on reproductive rights to be a galvanizing issue for voters in the 2024 election as he collects three top-level endorsements, hosts a rally Friday to mark the approaching anniversary of the Supreme Court decision overturning federal abortion protections and issues an executive order seeking to bolster access to contraception.

 Biden and Vice President Kamala Harris are being endorsed by Planned Parenthood Action Fund, NARAL Pro-Choice America and Emily’s List.
 The groups are throwing their early support behind the reelection effort in part to highlight the importance of the issue for Democrats heading into the election year, the groups' leaders told The Associated Press.